dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-2.md

 - **Review your dbt project:** Ensure your project compiles correctly and that you can run commands.
 Make sure your models are accurate and monitor performance post-move.
 - **Start cutover:** You can start the cutover to dbt Cloud by creating a dbt Cloud job with commands that only run a small subset of the DAG.
 Validate the tables are being populated in the proper database/schemas as expected.
 Then continue to expand the scope of the job to include more sections of the DAG as you gain confidence in the results.
 - **Precision in testing:** Use [unit testing](/docs/build/unit-tests) to allow you to validate your SQL modeling logic on a small set of static inputs *before* you materialize your full model in production.
-- **Access and permissions**: Review and adjust access controls and permissions within dbt Cloud to maintain security protocols and safeguard your data.
+- **Access and permissions**: Review and adjust [access controls and permissions](/docs/cloud/manage-access/about-user-access) within dbt Cloud to maintain security protocols and safeguard your data.

 ## Transition and training

 Once you’ve confirmed that dbt Cloud orchestration and CI/CD are working as expected, you should pause your current orchestration tool and stop or update your current CI/CD process.
-This is not relevant if you’re still using an external orchestrator (such as Airflow), and you’ve swapped out dbt-core execution for dbt Cloud execution (through the [API](/docs/dbt-cloud-apis/overview)).
+This is not relevant if you’re still using an external orchestrator (such as Airflow), and you’ve swapped out `dbt-core` execution for dbt Cloud execution (through the [API](/docs/dbt-cloud-apis/overview)).

 Familiarize your team with dbt Cloud's [features](/docs/cloud/about-cloud/dbt-cloud-features) and optimize development and deployment processes.
 Some key features to consider include:
 - **Version management:** Manage [dbt versions](/docs/dbt-versions/upgrade-dbt-version-in-cloud) and ensure team synchronization with dbt Cloud's one-click feature, eliminating the hassle of manual updates and version discrepancies.
 You can also **[Keep on latest version](/docs/dbt-versions/upgrade-dbt-version-in-cloud#keep-on-latest-version)** to always get the latest fixes and early access to new functionality for your dbt project.
+- **Development tools**: Use the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) or [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) to build, test, run, and version control your dbt projects.
-- **Documentation and Source freshness:** Benefit from automatic storage of documentation and source freshness metrics in dbt Cloud, eliminating the need for manual configuration.
+- **Documentation and Source freshness:**  Automate storage of documentation and track [source freshness](/docs/deploy/source-freshness) in dbt Cloud, streamlining project maintenance.
-  - Documentation is stored without any configuration needed with [dbt Explorer](/docs/collaborate/explore-projects) (once you have a successful job in a Production environment).
-  - [Source freshness](/docs/deploy/source-freshness) is stored without any configuration needed.
 - **Notifications and logs:** Receive immediate [notifications](/docs/deploy/monitor-jobs) for job failures, with direct links to job details.
-Access comprehensive logs for all job runs to facilitate troubleshooting.
+Access comprehensive logs for all job runs to help with troubleshooting.

-### Advanced features and API use
+- **CI/CD:** Use dbt Cloud's [CI/CD](/docs/deploy/ci-jobs) feature to run your dbt projects in a temporary schema when new commits are pushed to open pull requests, helpful in catching bugs before deploying to production.

+### Beyond your move

+Now that you’ve chosen dbt Cloud as your platform, you’ve unlocked the power of streamlining collaboration, enhancing workflow efficiency, and leveraging powerful [features](/docs/cloud/about-cloud/dbt-cloud-features) for analytics engineering teams.
+Here are some additional features you can use to unlock the full potential of dbt Cloud:

 - **Audit logs:** Use [audit logs](/docs/cloud/manage-access/audit-log) to review actions performed by people in your organization.
 Audit logs contain audited user and system events in real time.
 You can even export *all* the activity (beyond the 90 days you can view in dbt Cloud). <Lifecycle status="enterprise"/>
 - **dbt Cloud APIs:** Use dbt Cloud's robust [APIs](/docs/dbt-cloud-apis/overview) to Create, Read, Update, and Delete (CRUD) projects/jobs/environments project.
-The [dbt Cloud Administrative API](/docs/dbt-cloud-apis/admin-cloud-api) and [Terraform provider](https://registry.terraform.io/providers/dbt-labs/dbtcloud/latest/docs/resources/job) facilitate programmatic access and configuration storage, while the [Discovery API](/docs/dbt-cloud-apis/discovery-api) offers extensive metadata querying capabilities, such as job data, model configurations, usage, and overall project health. <Lifecycle status="team,enterprise"/>
+The [dbt Cloud Administrative API](/docs/dbt-cloud-apis/admin-cloud-api) and [Terraform provider](https://registry.terraform.io/providers/dbt-labs/dbtcloud/latest/docs/resources/job) facilitate programmatic access and configuration storage.
+While the [Discovery API](/docs/dbt-cloud-apis/discovery-api) offers extensive metadata querying capabilities, such as job data, model configurations, usage, and overall project health. <Lifecycle status="team,enterprise"/>
+- **dbt Explorer**: Use [dbt Explorer](/docs/collaborate/explore-projects) to view your project's [resources](/docs/build/projects) (such as models, tests, and metrics) and their [lineage](https://docs.getdbt.com/terms/data-lineage) to gain a better understanding of its latest production state.
+(Once you have a successful job in a Production environment). <Lifecycle status="team,enterprise"/>
-- **dbt Semantic Layer:** The [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) allows you to define universal metrics on top of your models, that can subsequently be queried in your BI layer.
+- **dbt Semantic Layer:** The [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) allows you to define universal metrics on top of your models, that can then be queried in your business intelligent (BI) tool.
 This means no more inconsistent metrics — there’s now a centralized way to define these metrics and create visibility in every component of the data flow. <Lifecycle status="team,enterprise"/>
+- **dbt Mesh:** Use [dbt Mesh](/best-practices/how-we-mesh/mesh-1-intro) to share data models across organizations, enabling data teams to collaborate on shared data models and leverage the work of other teams. <Lifecycle status="enterprise"/>

 ### Additional help

+- **dbt Learn courses**: Access our free [Learn dbt Cloud](https://courses.getdbt.com/collections) video courses for on-demand training.
+- **dbt Community:** Join the [dbt Community](https://community.getdbt.com/) to connect with other dbt users, ask questions, and share best practices.
 - **dbt Support team:** Our dbt Support team is always available to help you troubleshoot your dbt Cloud issues.
 Create a support ticket in dbt Cloud and we’ll be happy to help!
-- **Solutions Architect:** You have Solutions Architect available to help you troubleshoot solutions and account management help for you and your team. <Lifecycle status="enterprise"/>
+- **Account management** Enterprise accounts have an account management team available to help troubleshoot solutions and account management assistance. <Lifecycle status="enterprise"/>

-## Beyond your move

-Now that you’ve chosen dbt Cloud as your platform, you’ve unlocked the power of streamlining collaboration, enhancing workflow efficiency, and leveraging powerful [features](/docs/cloud/about-cloud/dbt-cloud-features) for analytics engineering teams.
-Here are some additional features you can use to unlock the full potential of dbt Cloud:

-- Use dbt Cloud’s [advanced monitoring](/docs/deploy/monitor-jobs) to receive immediate notifications for job failures, with direct links to job details.
-Access comprehensive logs for all job runs to facilitate troubleshooting.
-- Implement the [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) for consistent, centralized metric definitions.
-- Use [dbt Explorer](/docs/collaborate/explore-projects) to view your project's [resources](/docs/build/projects) (such as models, tests, and metrics) and their [lineage](https://docs.getdbt.com/terms/data-lineage) to gain a better understanding of its latest production state.
-Lifecycle status="team,enterprise"/>
-- Use dbt Cloud's robust [APIs](/docs/dbt-cloud-apis/overview) to Create, Read, Update, and Delete (CRUD) projects/jobs/environments project.
-The [dbt Cloud Administrative API](/docs/dbt-cloud-apis/admin-cloud-api) and [Terraform provider](https://registry.terraform.io/providers/dbt-labs/dbtcloud/latest/docs/resources/job) facilitate programmatic access and configuration storage, while the [Discovery API](/docs/dbt-cloud-apis/discovery-api) offers extensive metadata querying capabilities, such as job data, model configurations, usage, and overall project health. <Lifecycle status="team,enterprise"/>

 ## Summary